 The ongoing use of small group instruction and technology-enhanced instruction is designed to take scholars from where ever they are to the grade level expectation at a minimum.
-Therefore, CSA will adopt in its policy that the school's requirements for promotion to be evaluated by each grade level teacher along with the schools' director reflecting a culture of rigor and high achievement opportunities for all.
-These requirements will be communicated to parents and scholars throughout the academic year.
+Therefore, CSA will adopt in its

 CSA will utilize formative and summative assessment data to engage in conversations with scholars and their families regarding their strengths as well as opportunities and specific concepts needed to master for promotion.
 Our instructional program is designed to ensure students of all different learning capacities are accommodated.